MuertoGB/MacEfiToolkit/README.md

 ## Features

+**General:**
+- Edit copies of files in memory, preserving original files.
+- Read Intel Descriptor for UEFI section base and limit positions.
+- Utilize Knuth–Morris–Pratt algorithm for binary data search.
+- View the Intel Management Engine version.
+- Export and transplant the Intel Management Engine region.
+- View and validate the binary size.
+- View the firmware CRC32, created and modified date.

+**Mac Specific:**
+- View if the firmware is APFS DXE driver is present.
+- View the firmware version.
+- View Apple ROM section information.
+- View the configuration code, derived from the system serial number.

 **Fsys Store:**
-- Export and replace the Fsys store.
 - View and edit the System Serial Number (ssn), and Hardware Configuration (hwc).
 - View the System Order Number (son).
+- Export and replace the Fsys store.
 - Detect and repair invalid Fsys Store CRC32.
-- Check Serial Number with EveryMac.
+- Check the System Serial Number with EveryMac.

 **NVRAM:**
 - Clear NVRAM stores (VSS, SVS, NSS) with section header preservation.
 - Identify NVRAM stores with data, empty stores, and missing stores.
+- Detect and remove EFI lock.
+-
 **Platform Data Region:**
-- Read the Board-ID (UEFI version from 2013 onwards).
+- Read the system Board-ID (UEFI version from 2013 onwards).

-**Mac Specific:**
-- Detect and remove EFI password lock.
-- Check APFS capability.
-- View the firmware version.
-- View Apple ROM section information.
-- Derive Configuration Code from the Hardware Configuration (hwc).

-**General:**
-- Edit copies of files in memory, preserving original files.
-- Read Intel Descriptor for UEFI section base and limit positions.
-- Utilize Knuth–Morris–Pratt algorithm for binary data search.
-- View Flash Image Tool and Management Engine versions.
-- Export the Intel Management Engine region.
-- Transplant the Intel Management Engine region.
-- Validate binary size.

 **Application:**

-- Works with Wine (Better support coming in an update)
+- Works with Wine (Better support coming in the future)
 - Automatic handling of uncaught errors.
+- Ability to create a debug log.
 - No installation required.
 - Support for DPI scaling.
 - Drag and drop functionality.
-- Version checking mechanism.
+- Notification when a newer version is available.

 | SUGGESTED FEATURES                         | Status                |
 |--------------------------------------------|-----------------------|